-17. Normal Pension Age (NPA) Your estimated pension is based on your NPA.

-Please see Annex C for details on retiring from the scheme.
-18. Total pension at NPA This is the total value of your estimated benefits at your normal pension age, and may include both final salary and CARE pension.
-This value may be adjusted for the reasons listed in Annex G. 19.
-Estimated CARE pension The estimated value of FPS 2015 CARE pension is calculated based on the pension built up to the date of your statement, plus your estimated service from that date to normal pension age (age 60), multiplied by 1/59.7th of your pensionable pay for the scheme year as shown.
+14. Total pension at NPA This is the total value of your estimated benefits at your normal pension age.
+This value may be adjusted for the reasons listed in Annex E.

+15. Estimated CARE pension The estimated value of FPS 2015 CARE pension is calculated based on the pension built up to the date of your statement, plus your estimated service from that date to normal pension age (age 60), multiplied by 1/59.7th of your pensionable pay for the scheme year as shown.
 The value of this estimate does not include any adjustment for future revaluation under Treasury Revaluation Orders.
-Please see Annex D for an example of how this is calculated.
-20. Estimated final salary pension This is the estimated value of your final salary pension (2006 standard).
-See Annex E for more information.
-21. Maximum lump sum You can exchange part of your pension (up to 25%) for a lump sum.
-A commutation factor is applied to the part of the pension you give up to calculate the amount of the lump sum.
-22. Estimated survivor's yearly pension How the survivor's pension is calculated will depend on which pension scheme you were a member of at the date you retire.
+Please see Annex C for an example of how this is calculated.

+16. Estimated survivor's yearly pension

 A survivor's pension is normally paid if, when you die, you are married, have a civil partner or an eligible cohabiting partner (someone you live with who would be entitled to a survivor's pension).

-See Annex F for more information.
+See Annex D for more information.

-23. Pension debits At retirement your pension will be reduced by any pension debit in place.
-See Annex G for more details.
-24. Annual allowance This is the estimated annual amount of pension growth during the Pension Input Period.
+17. Pension debits At retirement your pension will be reduced by any pension debit in place.
+See Annex E for more details.
+18. Annual allowance This is the estimated annual amount of pension growth during the Pension Input Period.
 For the purposes of this statement this has been calculated using your pensionable pay at 31 March.
-Tax may be due if your pension growth is either more than the standard annual allowance limit of £60,000 for 2024/25 and 2025/2026 or more than your tapered annual allowance of between £10,000 and £60,000 for 2024/25 and 2025/26.
-Please see Annex H for more details.
-25. Lifetime allowance From 6 April 2024, the lump sum allowance replaced the lifetime allowance.
+Tax may be due if your pension growth is either more than the standard annual allowance limit of $\pounds 60,000$ for 2024/25 and 2025/2026 or more than your tapered annual allowance of between $\pounds 10,000$ and $\pounds 60,000$ for 2024/25 and 2025/26.
+Please see Annex F for more details.
+19. Lump sum allowance From 6 April 2024, the lump sum allowance replaced the lifetime allowance.
 The lump sum allowance fixes the maximum tax-free lump sum that can be paid on retirement at £268,275 unless a relevant protection certificate is held for a higher amount.
 Any lump sum payment exceeding the lump sum allowance will incur a tax charge.
-See Annex H for more details.
+See Annex F for more details.